Path-Check/paper-cred/README.md

     1. Everyone knows how to work with paper
     1. Holders do not have to remember any secrets at all
     1. Users carry a minimal additional physical object
-    1. No electronics, no Accounts, no payments
+    1. No electronics, no accounts, no payments
     1. Error-proof procedure for any age
 1. Trusted:
     1. The signed payload is cryptographically protected and thus impossible to tamper